Nobles of Amnora

 Family and marriage

 Marriage to commoners is rare and somewhat scandalous, but it happens.
 Unlike their wood elf cousins, the Amnoran nobles only rarely practice agarcil, and it is quite scandalous when it happens.
-Some families are big enough that more distant cousins sometimes marry each other.
+The whole Amnoran nobility are at least distantly related, and marriage between cousins is widely accepted.

 Houses